Avaray/stable-diffusion-simple-wildcards/README.md

 - The list of Nationalities `nationalities.txt` was inspired by [this Reddit post](https://www.reddit.com/r/StableDiffusion/comments/13oea0i/photorealistic_portraits_of_200_ethinicities/).
 - The list of Light types `lighting.txt` was inspired by [this Reddit post](https://www.reddit.com/r/StableDiffusion/comments/1cjwi04/made_this_lighting_guide_for_myself_thought_id/).
 - The first list of Artists `artists.txt` was obtained from the [Stable Diffusion Cheat-Sheet](https://supagruen.github.io/StableDiffusion-CheatSheet/).
 - The second list of Artists `artists2.txt` was obtained from the [SDXL Artist Style Studies](https://sdxl.parrotzone.art/).
-  File `artists2_tagged.txt` contains only artists with tags.
 - The lists of Cameras `cameras.txt` and Films `films.txt` were obtained from the [SDXL 1.0 Artistic Studies](https://supagruen.github.io/StableDiffusion-CheatSheet/).
 - The rest of the files were created by me.
 For wildcards I used using [ChatGPT](https://chat.openai.com) and [Claude](https://claude.ai/).